Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: Brief Overview of SSL Approaches

 There are many open research questions regarding semi-supervised learning.
 A fundamental issue is identifying the mechanisms responsible for the success of semi-supervised learning.
-For generative classifiers that model the joint distribution of the features and the labels (McLachlan, 1992; Ng and Jordan, 2002), it is possible to compute the Fisher information in unclassified observations and the benefits of using unlabelled observations are well understood.
-For discriminative classifiers that model the conditional distribution of the labels given the features (Ng and Jordan, 2002), quantifying the available information in the unlabelled data is a very difficult problem (Lafferty and Wasserman, 2007; Singh et al., 2008; G{\"o}pfert et al., 2019).
-There are some theoretical results that show that unlabelled data can improve estimation estimation efficiency (Sokolovska et al., 2008; Yuval and Rosset, 2020).
+For generative classifiers that model the joint distribution of the features and the labels \citep{M92}, it is possible to compute the Fisher information in unclassified observations and the benefits of using unlabelled observations are well understood.
+For discriminative classifiers that model the conditional distribution of the labels given the features \citep{nj02}, quantifying the available information in the unlabelled data is a very difficult problem \citep{LW07,snz08,gb19}.
+There are some theoretical results that show unlabelled data can improve estimation efficiency \citep{scy08,yr20}.
 However, they do not fully explain the success of data-dependent regularisation and data augmentation.
-Recent theoretical work has highlighted the ability of data augmentation to encode prior knowledge about the classification problem, by enforcing invariance patterns that should hold under the generative model (Chen, Dobriban and Lee, 2020; Dao et al., 2019).
-The exploitation of task invariances is a general strategy for variance reduction in machine learning (Decoste and Sch{\"o}kopf, 2002; Teo et al., 2007).
+Recent theoretical work has highlighted the ability of data augmentation to encode prior knowledge about the classification problem, by enforcing invariance patterns that should hold under the generative model \citep{cdl20a,ds02}.
+The exploitation of task invariances is a general strategy for variance reduction in machine learning \citep{ds02,tgrs08}.